FREE Case Review (866) 588-0600

 Escorting vs. Prostitution: What’s the Difference?

 An escort is an individual who offers entertainment or social interaction in exchange for monetary compensation.
-Escorts and prostitutes are often confused, but the main difference between the 2 is that an escort is paid for their time while a prostitute is explicitly paid for sexual conduct.
+Escorts and prostitutes are often confused, but the main difference between the 2 is that an escort is paid for their time while a prostitute is explicitly paid for acts constituting prostitution.

 Related Article: Are Escort Companies Legal?